aloewright/aloewright/README.md

   🤖 Built over 39 microservices for clients and currently on my 3rd company-wide AI integration overhaul.
   🦀 Strong preference toward Rust, Typescript, Node, Cloudflare, Google Cloud, Anthropic/OpenAI, and custom solutions.

-**If I am the first or second developer you are reaching out to, then I am probably not the right developer.
-There are many more talented AI/ML Engineers than me!
-If you are a non-tech company that needs to integrate AI, or you are a tech company that needs help with prioritization, direction, and team-alignment, I can help.**
+*While I have around a decade of product/eng experience, if I am only the first or second developer you are reaching out to, then I am probably not the right developer.
+I may be able to point you in the right direction if I catch your email, but there are many more talented AI/ML Engineers than me!
+If you are a non-tech company that needs to integrate AI, or you are a tech company that needs help with prioritization, workflows, human resource planning, vetting consultants, product strategy, and team-alignment, send me an email requesting a time to chat with some details about what you're hoping to discuss.*

 ## About Me
 My name is Aloe, and I'm a **creative technologist** originally hailing from the SF Bay Area.
 A **UCLA** alum, I've worked at big companies (**Google**), startups (**Reddit**), and everything in between.
 My goal is to help people connect to the things that matter most to them by building better online/offline experiences.
 When not working, you can find me exploring the green **PNW** with my corgi **Milkshake** 🐕 Feel free to reach out about simulation technology, human behavior research, or open source software you're passionate about 😊